 5.1.3.10.1 Key issue details

-The present key issue covers confidentiality and integrity for user plane traffic between appropriate entities in the access network and core network, respectively.
+The present key issue covers authentication, confidentiality and integrity for user plane traffic between appropriate entities in the access network and core network, respectively.

 In LTE, the interfaces betweenAN and CN are protected for the security of user messages.
 This is the basic principle to be used in the NextGen network.